Pre-Approval vs Pre-Qualification

-Because your mortgage banker will only assess the surface of your financial situation, the process will be quick and easy.
+Because your mortgage lender will only assess the surface of your financial situation, the process will be quick and easy.
 Also, it can often be done online.

 Offered at no cost

-Many lenders offer a pre-qualification at no cost, which is great when you’ll need to save that money for your home.
+Many lenders offer a pre-qualification at no cost, which is great when you will need to save that money for your home.

-You can always the run the numbers yourself to see how much home you can buy using various online calculators, but if you want to be 100% accurate, then meeting with a mortgage banker is your best bet.
+You can always run the numbers yourself to see how much home you can afford using online calculators, but if you want to be 100% accurate, then meeting with a mortgage lender is your best bet.

-Once your mortgage lender gives you the green light, you’ll need a letter you can take with you to show sellers your worthiness.
+Once your mortgage lender gives you the green light, you will need a letter to show sellers your worthiness.

-Pre-qualification is once again an estimate on how much you could be eligible to borrow.
+Pre-qualification is an estimate of how much you could be eligible to borrow.

-Pre-approval just shows that your lender is ready to make you a mortgage loan based on your provided information and documentation.
+Pre-approval just shows that your lender is ready to work with you on a mortgage loan based on the financial information provided.

 Your agent will be grateful you did, and so will you.